Merit Pages for New York Tech Students

-A Merit Page is an online profile of an NYIT student that can be updated by both the student and the university.
-Updates happen from the student’s first day of classes to graduation and beyond.1 NYIT began offering its Merit Pages program to enrolled students in August 2018.
+A Merit Page is an online profile of a New York Tech student that can be updated by both the student and the university.
+Updates happen from the student’s first day of classes to graduation and beyond.1 New York Tech began offering its Merit Pages program to enrolled students in August 2018.

-Merit helps NYIT students build their reputation by documenting, sharing, and promoting:
+Merit helps New York Tech students build their reputation by documenting, sharing, and promoting:

 - academic achievements,

-- awards and honors they receive as a student at NYIT,
+- awards and honors they receive as a New York Tech student,

 - on- and off-campus work experiences.

-The final result is an online resume that will prove invaluable as the student enters the workplace or seeks to continue his or her education.
+The final result is an online resume that will prove invaluable as students enter the workplace or seek to continue their education.

 How does it work?

-Students receive an email inviting them to activate their official NYIT Merit Page.2
+Students receive an email inviting them to activate their official New York Tech Merit page.

-- Students can add details about their unique academic, athletic, and co-curricular achievements, honors, awards, affiliations, and internship and work experiences.
+- Students can add details about their unique academic and co-curricular achievements, honors, awards, affiliations, internships, and work experiences.

-- NYIT adds officially verified academic successes like institutional and/or collegiate honors and graduation.
+- New York Tech adds officially verified academic successes like institutional and/or collegiate honors and graduation.

-Of course, students may opt-out of the Merit program at any time.
+Of course, students may opt out of the Merit Pages program at any time.